 Dependent benefits may be granted if the claimant is not receiving the maximum WBR.
 A New Jersey unemployment benefits claim including a dependent will increase the WBR by 7 percent for the first dependent and 4 percent for each additional dependent.
 No more than 3 dependents may be claimed for a maximum of a 15 percent WBR increase.

-Proof of dependency and the Social Security Number of each dependent must be given within 6 weeks of the first unemployment benefits claim.
+Proof of dependency and the Social Security number of each dependent must be given within six weeks of the first unemployment benefits claim.

 Qualified dependents may be:

 - The applicant’s unemployed spouse or civil union partner.

 - The applicant’s unemployed, unmarried child (or children) under the age of 19 (or 22 if the child is a full-time student).
 The child may be the applicant’s stepchild or adopted child.

 Learn About Filing a Claim in New Jersey

 Residents can complete the unemployment application process in New Jersey online or over the phone.
 When filing online, the applicant has access to his or her unemployment benefits claim using a four-digit PIN.

 With either method, the petitioner will be guided through how to claim unemployment benefits.
 The method chosen to file a claim will be used throughout the rest of the filing process.

 The online application is available from 7:00 a.m. until 6:00 p.m. on Monday through Friday, 8:00 a.m. until 3:00 p.m. on Saturdays, and 8:00 p.m. until 5:00 p.m. on Sundays.
 The phone lines are open Monday through Friday from 8:30 until 6:00 p.m.

 If benefits are granted, it is the applicant’s responsibility to monitor the claim weekly in order to remain eligible and continue to receive benefits.
 Individuals claiming benefits for unemployment are responsible for recertifying they meet the eligibility requirements for unemployment benefits, including the following: